leuoson/ponder/README.md

 - Integrate with any OpenAI-compatible or custom API/model
 - Adapt its “personality” and capabilities through **Custom Modes**

-Whether you’re seeking a flexible coding partner, a system architect, or specialized roles like a QA engineer or product manager, Roo Code can help you build software more efficiently.
+Whether you’re seeking a flexible coding partner, a system architect, or specialized roles like a QA engineer or product manager, Ponder can help you build software more efficiently.

 Check out the [CHANGELOG](CHANGELOG.md) for detailed updates and fixes.